Resources / Templates

 Set this up as a reusable job template so every EOFY job runs the same way across your team.
 Each step becomes a subtask your staff check off in order, and you can make the job recurring so it generates automatically each year against your 31 March clients.
 Tidyflow’s workflow management keeps the work visible and tracks who is on what, while recurring tasks handle the annual cadence without anyone re-creating the job by hand.

 The items your client needs to supply (missing statements, asset purchase and disposal details, confirmation of unclear transactions, and final report approval) go out as requests in the client portal and requests feature.
 Clients upload directly against each item, the files land on the job, and you can see at a glance what is still outstanding.
-When the books are closed, the supporting workpapers and finalised reports stay together on the job through document management, ready for the tax agent.
+When the books are closed, the supporting workpapers and finalised reports stay together on the job through document management, ready to hand to the tax agent for tax compliance.

 Common pitfalls